axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard-task-widget.rst

       .. code-block:: html

          {
+            ...

+            "columns": [
+               {
                   "field": "name",
-            "filter": "Task name"
+                  "filter": "request"
-         },
+               }
+            ]
+         }
       ..

-      This column  only accept a string as filter condition for task name.
+      This column only accepts a string as the filter condition for the task name.
-      If you define a string such as "request", Task widget will show tasks which contain "request" word in its name.
+      If you define a string such as "request", the task widget will show tasks that contain the "request" word in its name.

    - ``description``

       .. code-block:: html

          {
+            ...

+            "columns": [
+               {
                   "field": "description",
-            "filter": "Task description"
+                  "filter": "request"
-         },
+               }
+            ]
+         }

       ..

-      This column only accept a string as filter condition for task description.
+      This column only accepts a string as the filter condition for the task description.
-      If you define a string such as "request", Task widget will show tasks which contain "request" word in its description.
+      If you define a string such as "request", the task widget will show tasks that contain the "request" word in its description.

    - ``priority``

       .. code-block:: html

          {
+            ...

+            "columns": [
+               {
                   "field": "priority",
                   "filterList": ["LOW","NORMAL"]
-         },
+               }
+            ]
+         }

       ..

-      This column only accept a list of priorities' name as filter condition.
+      This column only accepts a list of priorities' names as the filter condition.
-      If you define list of priorities in ``filterList``, Task widget will show tasks have priority listed in ``filterList``.
+      If you define a list of priorities in ``filterList``, the task widget will show tasks that have priority listed in ``filterList``.

       Refer to `Task Priority <https://developer.axonivy.com/doc/9.2/public-api/ch/ivyteam/ivy/workflow/WorkflowPriority.html>`_ for
-      avaiable task priorities.
+      available task priorities.

    - ``state``

       .. code-block:: html

          {
+            ...

+            "columns": [
+               {
                   "field": "state",
                   "filterList": ["CREATED","DONE"]
                },
+            ]
+         }
       ..

-      This column  only accept a list of task states' name as filter condition.
+      This column  only accepts a list of task states' names as the filter condition.
-      If you define list of states in ``filterList``, Task widget will show tasks have states listed in ``filterList``.
+      If you define a list of states in ``filterList``, the task widget will show tasks that have states listed in ``filterList``.

       Refer to `Task States <https://developer.axonivy.com/doc/9.2/public-api/ch/ivyteam/ivy/workflow/TaskState.html>`_ for
-      avaiable task states.
+      available task states.

    - ``startTimestamp``